JCMexplains/writing-for-success-2023/textbook.md

 explanation of a visual image.
 Make sure your captions are clear, accurate, and to the point.
 Use full sentences when you write them.

-Captions should always be used with photographs, and in some cases, they can be useful for clarifying informational graphics, which represent qualitative data visually.
+Captions should always be used with photographs, and they can be useful for clarifying informational graphics, which represent qualitative data visually.
 However, informational graphics may not require a caption if the title and labels are sufficiently clear.
 For